samypr100/setup-dev-drive/README.md

     workspace-copy: false
     # Use native dev drive support when available.
 Defaults to true.
     native-dev-drive: true
+    # Used to mark the native dev drive as trusted.
+Defaults to false.
+    trusted-dev-drive: false
     # Custom mappings of output environment variables.
 Defaults to no mapping.
     env-mapping: |
       MY_PROJECT_BIN,{{ DEV_DRIVE }}/path/to/bin